nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: October 18, 2024

+### Day 21: October 17, 2024
+- Frustrating day
+    - Started Module 2/4 of 1/9 course Introduction to Front-End Development Could not get beyond a 75% on first exercise.
+The instructions are simple so not sure what the issue is!
+- Started Python Workshop - Chapter 6.
+Exercise 89/98
+- Worked on Minesweeper game
+        Could not get board prototype up and running.
+This is quite frustrating since I have spend quite some time on CSS but don't know enough to figure out how to make a 3D button
+- Added two new folders 09_minesweeper and front_end_course

 ### Day 20: October 16, 2024
 - Completed Module 3 of 1/9 courses Introduction to Front-End Development
-- Python Workshop - Chapter 6
-- Worked on Minesweeper game

 ### Day 19: October 15, 2024
 - Reviewd Architecture notes
-- Worked on Module 3 of 1/9 courses Introduction to Front-End Development
+- Worked on Module 1 of 1/9 courses Introduction to Front-End Development
 - Started working on Mineswee[er game (using HTML+CSS+JavaScript
 )
 ### Day 18: October 14, 2024